 Scottish Drugs Forum’s award-winning Addiction Worker Training Project (AWTP) is a unique initiative which supports, trains, and prepares individuals with a history of problematic drug and alcohol use to work in Social Care.

-We offer £225 per week before deductions with a fixed term contract of 30hours per week for 39 weeks.
+We offer £7.83 per hour before deductions with a fixed term contract of 30 hours per week for 39 weeks.
 Trainees will undertake placements in social care agencies and will study towards an SVQ 2 in Social Services and Health Care.

 Full training and support will be provided.